Dog Training and Dog Care advice from UK Professionals

 The Bearded Collie is an intelligent, docile, gentle and affectionate dog.
 This dog has the capacity to be an extremely obedient dog or a complete tyrant!

 They learn very quickly, so quickly that many owners wrongly assume that they need not continue training.
 This is a mistake.
 If the Beardie senses any weakening on the part of its owner it can quickly learn to dominate the household.
-This dog needs consistent training not only to be obedient but also to stimulate its intelligent mind.
+Bearded Collie training needs to be consistent not only for the Bearie to become an obedient dog but also to stimulate its intelligent mind and keep it happy and fulfilled.

 A Bearded Collie owner should take advantage of the dog's learning potential and extend the boundaries to teach more advanced obedience.